-- 1. The CITES Secretariat convened an African elephant meeting in Mombasa, Kenya, from 23 to 25 June 2008 in compliance with Decision 14.79.
+- 1. This document has been prepared the Secretariat. - 2.
+The CITES Secretariat convened an African elephant meeting in Mombasa, Kenya, from 23 to 25 June 2008 in compliance with Decision 14.79.
 It was funded through the Secretariat's programme on Monitoring the Illegal Killing of Elephants (MIKE).
-The meeting was attended by representatives of 34 of the 37 African elephant range States (invitees Angola, Nigeria and Somalia were not at the meeting), the CITES Secretariat and its MIKE programme, United Nations Environment Programme (UNEP), the Secretariat of the Convention on the Conservation of Migratory Species (CMS), TRAFFIC and IUCN.
-(See annex 1) - 2.
-The meeting was chaired by Ms. Elizabeth Mrema, representative of UNEP Division of Environmental Law and Conventions (DELC), with four session co-chairs representing the Central, East, Southern and West African range States respectively.
-In an opening message presented by the CITES Secretariat, the Secretary-General of the Secretariat conveyed his welcome to the participants, thanked the European Commission for supporting the CITES MIKE programme in Africa and reiterated the general purpose of the meeting and the facilitating role of the Secretariat in this regard. - 3.
+The meeting was attended by representatives of 34 of the 37 African elephant range States (invitees Angola, Nigeria and Somalia were not at the meeting), the CITES Secretariat and its MIKE programme, United Nations Environment Programme (UNEP), the Secretariat of the Convention on the Conservation of Migratory Species (CMS), TRAFFIC and IUCN. - 3.
+The meeting was chaired by Ms Elizabeth Mrema, representative of UNEP Division of Environmental Law and Conventions (DELC), with four session co-chairmen representing the Central, East, Southern and West African range States respectively.
+In an opening message presented by the CITES Secretariat, the Secretary-General of the Secretariat conveyed his welcome to the participants, thanked the European Commission for supporting the CITES MIKE programme in Africa and reiterated the general purpose of the meeting and the facilitating role of the Secretariat in this regard. - 4.
 The Secretariat gave an introduction to the African elephant meeting, explaining the relevant Decisions adopted at the 14th meeting of the Conference of the Parties to CITES in 2007 (CoP14), the overall meeting goals, the chairmanship and modus operandi.
 It summarized the differences between the present meeting and formal CITES Dialogue meetings conducted in accordance with Resolution Conf.
 14.5 as follows:

-African elephant meeting (Decision 14.79) CITES Dialogue Meeting (Resolution Conf.
-14.5) Convener: CITES Secretariat Conference of the Parties or Standing Committee Participants: All African elephant range States Parties to CITES Agenda: African elephant action plan and African Elephant Fund; joint conservation policies and management experiences Proposals to amend the Appendices Reporting to: Standing Committee Conference of the Parties Timing: Before 31 July 2008 and at later dates as necessary After deadlines for submission of proposals and before the meeting of the Conference of the Parties Funding: MIKE programme External Chair: Selected by the Secretariat Chairman of the Standing Committee, with two Vice-Chairmen to be elected from among the participants
+African elephant meeting (Decision 14.79) CITES dialogue meeting (Resolution Conf.
+14.5) Convener: CITES Secretariat Conference of the Parties or Standing Committee Participants: All African elephant range States Parties to CITES Agenda: African elephant action plan and African Elephant Fund; joint conservation policies and management experiences Proposals to amend the Appendices Reporting to: Standing Committee Conference of the Parties Timing: Before 31 July 2008 and at later dates as necessary After deadlines for submission of proposals and before the meeting of the Conference of the Parties